 The debate, if it happens,, will also draw in many if not all of the other 11 (12) presidential candidates.
 One would be especially interested in seeing how the Republican candidate Valérie Pecresse, could recover some credibility with a direct debating exposure with Macron.
 A Macron/Pecresse run-off in the second round was seen by many as being far less threatening for the future of democracy than a Macron/Le Pen run-off, even if it was also expected to be the most “rational” competition of center versus center-right conservatism of the more traditional sort.
 Pécresse is playing her part, emphasizing how President Macron has not carried through on the reforms to the French economy that he had promised back in 2017 and that she herself would have the courage to bring about.
 But her weak public speaking appearances and a rather fractured Republican leadership aren’t helping her.
 Nor is the huge jump in the polls for Macron as a result of the crisis in Ukraine.

 In any case, the momentum does seem to be for a Macron/Le Pen run-off.
 And my second concern is that this may have the opposite effect on voter turnout than has been the case in previous one-on-one electoral battles involving a Le Pen.
-Way back in 2006, it was Jacque Chirac against the original Le Pen, where the high voter turnout was inspired by a determination to defeat Le Pen.
-And in 2017, when Macron was first elected, there was also a high voter turnout enabling him to trounce the second Le Pen by a wide margin.
+Way back in 2006, it was Jacque Chirac against the original Le Pen, where the high voter turnout (for the second round) was inspired by a determination to defeat Le Pen.
+And in 2017, when Macron was first elected, there was also a high voter turnout enabling him to trounce Le Pen’s daughter Marine by a wide margin in that second round (66% to 34% – a lot closer than the 82% to 18% in 2006 but still a hefty margin).
 Will this continue?
 Will we see a heightened voter turnout, perhaps reinforced by patriotism in crisis, or will there be a downward pattern in voter turnout as evidenced in the recent local and regional elections?